-There will be car loading and delivery driver shifts available.
+There will be food preparation, car loading and delivery driver shifts available.
 If you are registering for a delivery driver shift, indicate only 1 slot per delivery vehicle and then indicate the number of total volunteers in the subsequent question on the registration form.

 - Drivers and riders must stay in their cars throughout the loading process.

 - Drivers in route to delivery should call the contact number and let them know you are on your way.
 Explain the process of deliveries:

 - Place the food on the doorstep or ground nearby, knock quickly to notify the resident of arrival and get back in your vehicle.
 (Do not leave the food if there isn’t anyone home.
 Please return any meals not delivered to the loading dock.)